SkylabCoders/skylab-bootcamp-202007/alex-larranaga/week3/lecture-pet/README.md

 | 'male' |
 | 'female' |

-SCENARIO 5: Set a pets name
+SCENARIO 5: Set a pets gender

 Given a already existing pet gender
 When I call the setName function with a <newGender>